rickyzhang82/telepresence/CONTRIBUTING.md

  - You will need to have [mockgen](https://github.com/golang/mock) installed to generate new or updated testing mocks for interfaces.

+ - You will need to have [argo-rollouts](https://github.com/argoproj/argo-rollouts) (including kubectl-argo-rollouts) installed if you interact with functionality that relies on it.

 ## Build the binary, push the image

 The easiest thing to do to get going: